-In much of the developed world, credit agencies exist who keep tabs on consumers shopping and lending behaviours to build up a credit report on them, outlining what is known about their fianancial behaviours.
-These reports take a number of factors into consideration and apply a set of alogorithms to the transaction data to come up with a credit score.
-Lenders use this credit score to decide whether to give credit or lend money.
+In much of the developed world, credit agencies exist who keep tabs on consumers shopping and lending behaviours to build up a credit report on them, outlining what is known about their financial behaviour.
+These reports take a number of factors into consideration and apply a set of alogorithms to customer transaction data to come up with a score.
+Lenders use this credit score as a major input to their risk and credit decisioning.

 Your credit score is calculated based on what’s in your credit report.
 For example: